-AG Ćapeta further suggested reframing the discussion on unreasonable burdens around solidarity, “viewed as a readiness to participate in burden sharing.
-Such solidarity is usually based on belonging to a community, be it national, professional, family or European”.
-The AG suggested that treating “direct ascendants equally in respect of their access to social benefits actually promotes their own gradual integration in the society of the host Member State”.
+AG Ćapeta further suggested reframing the discussion on unreasonable burdens around solidarity, ‘viewed as a readiness to participate in burden sharing.
+Such solidarity is usually based on belonging to a community, be it national, professional, family or European’.
+The AG suggested that treating ‘direct ascendants equally in respect of their access to social benefits actually promotes their own gradual integration in the society of the host Member State’.
 It is this element of AG reasoning – a focus on solidarity, and on citizens as people, not factors of production, that is explored next.

+IV.
 Putting the citizen in citizenship case law: human beings, not robots

-Advocates general have played a significant role in advancing ideas about the possible autonomous content of EU citizenship, with an emphasis on the human, solidaristic dimension of citizenship rights.
+Advocates General have played a significant role in advancing ideas about the possible autonomous content of EU citizenship, with an emphasis on the human, solidaristic dimension of citizenship rights.
 There are three striking themes which emerge in citizen-focussed AG Opinions more prominently than in Court judgments; (i) a decoupling of citizenship from economic activity; (ii) a decoupling of citizenship from cross border movement; (iii) an emphasis upon European solidarity.

-In Petersen, (in 2008) AG Ruiz-Jarabo Colomer described the concept of EU citizenship as having gathered “unprecedented momentum… affording individuals who exercise freedom of movement greater status than that attributed to economic operators.”
-The AG reached the optimistic conclusion that “the Court has transformed the paradigm of homo economicus into that of homo civitatis.”
-AG Mazák agreed in Förster, finding it “fair to say that the concept of Union citizenship, as developed by the case-law of the Court, marks a process of emancipation of Community rights from their economic paradigm”.
+In Petersen, (in 2008) AG Ruiz-Jarabo Colomer described the concept of EU citizenship as having gathered ‘unprecedented momentum… affording individuals who exercise freedom of movement greater status than that attributed to economic operators.’
+The AG reached the optimistic conclusion that ‘the Court has transformed the paradigm of homo economicus into that of homo civitatis.’
+AG Mazák agreed in Förster, finding it ‘fair to say that the concept of Union citizenship, as developed by the case-law of the Court, marks a process of emancipation of Community rights from their economic paradigm’.
 With the increased primacy given to the limitations in Directive 2004/38, this paradigm shift has not quite come to pass in the eyes of the Court.

 However, AGs have continued to find rights attaching to citizens rather than economic actors, for example, through focusing on fundamental rights and children’s rights.
 Children, as far as Directive 2004/38 is concerned, have no rights to reside in their own right; their rights are at best parasitic, leaving them dependent upon the migratory, employment and relationship choices and misfortunes of their parents.
 If Union citizenship is to mean anything beyond the economic paradigm, it has to mean something for them.
 AG Sharpston recognised this when reframing the questions in Grunkin Paul on cross border clashes in surname rules around the children affected:

-“The question is not whether parents may be dissuaded from exercising their rights of movement and residence, or hindered in the exercise of those rights, by any rules which may apply in determining the surname of their children, born or unborn.
-It is whether a child whose birth has been lawfully registered under a particular name in accordance with the law of the Member State of the place of that birth — and who has not himself exercised any choice with regard to that registration — suffers inconvenience or hardship when exercising his own rights as a citizen of the Union if the Member State of his nationality refuses to recognise the name thus registered.”
+The question is not whether parents may be dissuaded from exercising their rights of movement and residence, or hindered in the exercise of those rights, by any rules which may apply in determining the surname of their children, born or unborn.
+It is whether a child whose birth has been lawfully registered under a particular name in accordance with the law of the Member State of the place of that birth — and who has not himself exercised any choice with regard to that registration — suffers inconvenience or hardship when exercising his own rights as a citizen of the Union if the Member State of his nationality refuses to recognise the name thus registered.